CSS-Electronics/canedge-google-cloud-terraform/README.md

 - `YOUR_EMAIL` with your email address to receive notifications
 - `YOUR_FUNCTION_ZIP` with the function ZIP file name (e.g. `mdf-to-parquet-google-function-v3.1.0.zip`)

+> [!IMPORTANT]
-**Note:** If the deployment fails with a message regarding Eventarc propagation delay, simply re-run the deployment after a few minutes to complete it.
+> If the deployment fails with a message regarding Eventarc propagation delay, simply re-run the deployment after a few minutes to complete it.

 ### 3: Deploy BigQuery